External quantum fluctuations select measurement contexts: Introduction

-Selby \textit{et al} base their arguments on the notion of ``operational equivalence,'' whereby measurement outcomes are considered ``equivalent'' whenever their probabilities are related to each other by a constant factor.
-However, it is left unclear what this equivalence actually means.
+Selby \textit{et al} base their arguments on the notion of ``operational equivalence,'' whereby measurement outcomes are considered ``equivalent''\footnote{{Up to some factor, which can then be removed by the rescaling process mentioned above, which is part of the ``flag convexification'' procedure they use to build a POVM from PVMs.}} whenever their probabilities are related to each other by a constant factor.
+However, it is left unclear {how this notion of operational equivalence relates to tangible experimental scenarios where we may be measuring such a POVM}.
 We aim to address this problem by considering the physics described by POVMs.
 In particular, we propose replacing the abstract mathematical notion of ``operational equivalence'' with an explanation of the physics by which a quantum measurement determines the context of each outcome.
 As we will show, measurement contexts can depend on quantum fluctuations in the environment, indicating that the choice of context in these scenarios is itself a quantum mechanical phenomenon.
-An important consequence of this result is that contexts can be correlated with individual outcomes.
-This makes it impossible to identify contexts with a complete set of orthogonal basis states of Hilbert space.
-The selection of contexts by quantum fluctuations in the environment thus contradicts the assumptions of contextual ontological models that make the probability of a measurement outcome depend on the alternative outcomes that might have been observed instead of it.